Oh hi, it’s Rafael from the future again. Did you think I was gone? We didn’t even mention the blobs yet. What, did you think the blobs were random?

 Although at first it did not seem like it, this turned out to be a lot of work.
-I had suddenly introduced not only blobs (with AI, movement, etc), but also breeding, and the whole logic around these new features.
-Still, the rest of the team and I could not help but be excited about these new features and the new possibilities they presented us with; for not only did they get us one step closer to player creativity – with blobs being affected by the objects they eat – but also motivated the primary core mechanics.
+I had suddenly introduced not only blobs (which presumably require some form of AI, movement, etc), but also breeding, and the whole logic around these new features.
+Still, the rest of the team and I could not help but be excited about these ideas and the new possibilities they presented us with; for not only did they get us one step closer to player creativity – with blobs being affected by the objects they eat – but also motivated the primary core mechanics.

-Suddenly, the crafting of objects served a purpose: the engineering of new and weird life forms; and to me, as a player, that was exciting.
+Suddenly, the crafting of objects served a purpose: the engineering of new and weird life forms; and to me, as a player, that felt exciting.

 So there you have it.
 That’s how blobs came about in Tablecraft.
 Hopefully you’ll have found that story reasonably interesting.
 Be sure to stay tuned for future chapters though, in which I will decide whether blobs get to live happily ever after, as they go face-to-face with the mighty scope hammer. 📖✍🛌